Gillian Lundgren of Black Jet Bakery Talks Cortland Merchant Life

 What are your plans for the future of Black Jet Baking, and how do you envision it evolving over the next few years?

 We JUST finished a remodel of the bakery (this week) and are now inviting customers back inside after three years of Covid.
-This has been years in the making with the design process and execution, so I will focus on that and enjoy our beautiful space for now.
+This has been years in the making, from the design process to execution, so I will focus on that and enjoy our beautiful space for now.

-Can you share memorable stories about interactions with customers at Black Jet Baking?
+Can you share memorable stories about customer interactions at Black Jet Baking?

 Most recently, we have a loyal regular, Darryl, who comes for brown butter blondies almost daily, and she creates poems for us on our birthdays.
 She is so thoughtful and hilarious.
 Also, one of our part-time fill-in baristas, Audrey, has been eating my baked goods since she was a BABY, and I have happily made her birthday cake every year of her life.
 She is a true gem and beloved at the bakery!